Last Updated February 05, 2021

 7.3.
 All provisions of this Agreement relating to ownership of data or intellectual property, confidentiality, indemnification, non-circumvention, non-solicitation, disclaimers of warranties and limitations of liability, as well as any other provisions hereof which, by their nature, are intended to survive termination of this Agreement, shall do so.

 8.1.
 During the term, Company shall pay Publisher based on a share of the Net Revenues generated advertising activities involving Publisher’s Users who subscribe to the Company Products through one or more Publisher Properties in accordance with the terms set forth in this Agreement or reported in any Dashboard or reports provided to Publisher.
 Unless otherwise mutually agreed upon by the Parties or specified in the Dashboard, Company shall pay Publisher (70%) of the Net Revenues as defined in this section.
 Payment terms may be adjusted during the Term upon written notice to Publisher, including through email.
 As used herein, “Net Revenue” means revenues actually collected and directly generated from the Company Products based on advertising activities involving Publisher’s Users who subscribe to the Company Products through one or more Publisher Properties, during the applicable payment term, less the following deductions: allocation of operational costs (including without limitation virtualized computing, hosting, storage and bandwidth charges) as determined by Company in its reasonable discretion; payment processing fees; referral fees; bad debt; refunds; returns; and reserves for advertiser chargebacks and bad debt, including for traffic quality issues.
 Any prepayments made by Company based on uncollected revenues shall be credited against future amounts due.
 Unless otherwise agreed upon by the Parties, payments to Publisher will be made within sixty (60) days after receipt of an invoice based on finalized numbers for the relevant calendar month, in the form of U.S. dollars.
+All invoices must be received within 180 days of the end of the calendar month in which the services were delivered.
+Failure by Publisher to send such invoice or make such request shall be considered a waiver of right to payment for any services for which no invoice was sent.
 The minimum outgoing payment threshold to Publisher for any calendar month is $500 USD, and amounts owed under the threshold will be accrued until the calendar month in which the payment balance reaches or exceeds the threshold, or upon termination of this Agreement.

 8.2.
 Publisher acknowledges that any payments owed Publisher arising, directly or indirectly, from any the following activities (as determined by Company in its sole discretion) shall be excluded or withheld from Publisher: (a) any activities that violate any provision of this Agreement; (b) any activity that is fraudulent, deceptive, or unfair; (c) any violation of any applicable law, regulation, or third-party right; (d) inflation of revenue, or number of impressions or clicks in connection with the Company Products, Advertising Materials, or Publisher Properties (including, without limitation, the use of incentives or the generation of impressions or clicks by use of automated programs); (e) any violation of section 8.4 below; or (f) any activities that in Company good faith belief would expose Company or its third party clients to civil or criminal liability or reputational harm.
 For the avoidance of doubt, Company may charge back payments previously made with respect to any activities determined to be an ineligible transaction hereunder (as reasonably determined by Company in its sole discretion).